 What About Post Market Surveillance under EU MDR?

-All clinical evaluation reports contain a section where you must commit to your plan of action for Post Market Surveillance and Vigilance.
-This will include the ‘how’ and the ‘how often’ of your Periodic Safety Update Report and Post Market Clinical Followup.
+All clinical evaluation reports contain a section where you must commit to your Post Market Surveillance and Vigilance action plan.
+This will include the ‘how’ and the ‘how often’ of your Periodic Safety Update Report and Post Market Clinical Follow-up.
 Your regulatory team will need to work with your CER writer to define a plan that both conforms to regulation AND is manageable for your company to keep up with.

 Enhanced examination of CERs by Notified Bodies (NBs)

 Manufacturers will require to re-evaluate the CERs across their portfolios.
-Thich is essential when supported the initial CE marking with limited clinical data.
+Thich is essential when supporting the initial CE Marking with limited clinical data.

 High-risk device manufacturers such as class III or implantables should compile and submit a summary of safety and clinical performance on the European Data Bank on Medical Devices (EUDAMED) database.

 However, clinical data is a must if clinical data is not available in the published literature, even for lower-risk cases.
 Or if the device has a novel feature.
 Suppose your literature searches are not comprehensive enough.
-You will undergo additional scrutiny and, in some cases, may require to conduct your own studies.
-This is why we recommend conducting the most comprehensive literature search and review possible.
+You will undergo additional scrutiny and, in some cases, may require to conduct your studies.
+We recommend conducting the most comprehensive literature search and review possible.
 Join our mailing list for more on defining a good search strategy and protocol.

 With the implementation of the EU MDR, the tune is set to change towards heavier post-market surveillance requirements.
-Means more emphasis on risk management, post-market clinical evaluation, and ensuring conformity to new specifications through the device lifecycle.
+This means more emphasis on risk management, post-market clinical evaluation, and ensuring conformity to new specifications through the device lifecycle.

-Manufacturersrers can reduce time to market for new entrants.
-This may save their save valuable time & money by optimizing clinical evaluation processes appropriate for that device and reduce risks of recalls and lawsuits.
-Your CER writers will have their hands full if not properly prepared!
+Manufacturers can reduce the time to market for new entrants.
+This may save their save valuable time & money by optimizing clinical evaluation processes appropriate for that device and lowering risks of recalls and lawsuits.
+However, your CER writers will have their hands full if they are not adequately prepared!